-In the case of glare arising from the cheek, its effect in reducing contrast is proportional to the existing level of ambient glare.
+In the case of glare arising from the cheeks, its effect in reducing contrast is proportional to the existing level of ambient glare.
 Blue-eyed individuals, because they have less iris pigment to screen out unwanted light, have a greater level of intraocular scatter (light reflected within the eye) than non-blue-eyed people.
-Thus, for blue-eyed individuals, glare arising from the cheek should be less detectable than for individuals with darker irises.
+Thus, for blue-eyed individuals, glare arising from the cheekbones should be less detectable than for individuals with darker irises.

 Eye Black Stickers

 If you like the eye black stickers with team logos, the studies concluded that anti-glare stickers and petroleum jelly have zero impact as anti-glare products.

 The studies indicate that wearing eye black can improve contrast sensitivity, presumably by reducing glare.
 This provides a potential advantage for those who participate in athletic activities.
 It remains to be seen, however, whether the small effect (one letter set of improvement in contrast sensitivity on a Pelli-Robson chart) translates to actual improvement in performance on the playing field.

 Like so many things in sports, it may just come down to an athlete believing eye black helps them perform better.
 Regardless of whether it’s baseball, football, softball or even lacrosse, if the player believes that they are performing at a higher level with eye black than without, they will panic when they can’t find it before a game.

 Mythbusters once published a short article about their findings (which is now archived).